 From: Carlisle, England

-Spooky Tooth evolved out of the bluesy band, the VIPs and the prog/psych band, Art.
-They are considered by many to have been more of a progressive/hard rock band, but also had some definite psychedelic undertones, especially in their earlier works.
+Spooky Tooth originally hailed from the northern England city of Carlisle, evolving out of the prog-psych band Art.
+They are considered by many to have been more of a prog-rock band, but also had some definite psychedelic undertones, especially on their earlier works.
 The group originally consisted of Mike Harrison (keyboards, vocals), Gary Wright (organ, vocals),Greg Ridley (bass), Mike Kellie (drums) and ex-Deep Feeling member Luther Grosvenor (guitar).
 Although their albums were not big sellers, they did manage to build up a strong concert following.

 Artist information sources include: Steve Huey, All Music Guide